UPDATED: SEPTEMBER 27, 2022 | 1 MIN READ

 If your fire is large enough to require help from the fire department, you shouldn’t try to clean it up on your own.
 Note a few reasons why you always want to call a fire damage cleanup service instead:

 - Ash, smoke, and fumes from the fire may leave a toxic, carcinogenic residue on the things in your home.
-A professional service can clean your home, walls, and belongings safely without risking your health.
+A professional service can safely clean your home, walls, and belongings without risking your health.

-- Water used to extinguish a blaze can seep under your home’s carpets and get absorbed by its padding.
+- Water to extinguish a blaze can seep under your home’s carpets and get absorbed by its padding.
 Without proper extraction, that trapped dampness can lead to eventual mold and mildew under your carpeting.

 Why You Need Fire Restoration and Rebuilding